 Taking the time to make sure the house is clean and organized before starting your day, and throughout the day helps to reduce distractions and help improve mood.
 Getting the toddlers involved by picking up their toys and wiping down tables, or the preschoolers involved by folding towels or vacuuming the floor works their large muscle groups, making it easier for them to sit more quietly later on.

 That period of my life has passed.
 While I still have many children at home, the busy, chaotic, time of never-ending demands and constant need-filling has diminished to a much more manageable level.
+Homeschooling high schoolers is a different situation altogether!
 But I still use all of these techniques regularly, to manage my homeschool.